H1000, H1001, H1004 CPT Codes: 2025 Medicaid Prenatal Billing & High-Risk Services Guide (HCPCS Pregnancy Services & Modifiers)

 • Always check eligibility: Use H1000 when prenatal care is limited or outside global bundle.

-• Ensure only one unit billed per date of service unless payer defines otherwise.
+• Ensure only one unit billed per date of service for H1000 unless payer defines otherwise.

 Common Use Cases